JonSteinn/OpenSSL/README.md

 ### 6 Authentication
 #### 6.1
-The authentication process is split into multiple steps and are split up both on the client and the Server The Clients prompts the server to let him know that hes trying to log in with the command:  /user 'username', then the user is asked to enter the password, the password is not displayed on the console so no one can see it.
+The authentication process is split into multiple steps and are split up both on the client and the Server

+The Clients prompts the server to let him know that hes trying to log in with the command:  `/user 'username'`, then the user is asked to enter the password, the password is not displayed on the console so no one can see it.

 ##### The Client #####
 Hashes the password before sending it to the Server so not even the server knows the password so it is as secure as possible.
 Then the Client sends the username and the hashed password to the server.